lisaover/lisaover.github.io/_pages/cv.md

 ### Adjunct Professor<br/>Duquesne University, Pittsburgh, PA
 &nbsp; &nbsp; Aug 2016 to Jun 2018<br/>
 * Developed the syllabus and taught eight sections of *Business Statistics* over five semesters and one section of *Problem Solving* in spring 2018.
-* Designed lessons to engage students with real-world and hands-on activities.
+* Designed lessons to engage students with real-world and hands-on activities that modeled the data analysis process to develop statistical thinking.

 ### Teaching Assistantship, Master of Computational Mathematics<br/>Duquesne University, Pittsburgh, PA
 &nbsp; &nbsp; Aug 2013 to May 2015